duncanbradley/axis-extension/draft.md

 ## Limitations and Future Work

 The implications will be different when the goal is to convey the differences between values.
+Changes in the appearance of plotted datasets’ variability could be seen as a confound.
+However, there is no way of  avoiding this whilst truncating an axis.
+It’s not really a confound because we’re not just comparing the resulting height of the two datasets, we’re comparing the entire effect of truncating.
+It’s about the scope/conceptualisation of what falls in the remit of axis manipulation.

 A single denominator won’t always be possible.

 Future work could employ a decision-making task

+Naturally, the highest axis break in the extended condition was always higher than the maximum plotted value.
+Rather than consider this difference a confound, we retained this difference in order to properly compare the custom designs with the typical defaults.
+Explore how many *datasets* were originally plotted with a gridline above, by looking at which seed values are not +1 greater than the previous seed value.

+Bias isn’t necessarily bad - we don’t think participants are making any stupid mistakes here, but it’s useful to invstigate because it gives insight into cognitive processing, which is useful because it helps us understand people’s interpretations, and give design recommendations.

 People don’t interpret visualisations in a vacuum.
 They take into account the data’s context, whether this is pre-existing or presented alongside.